augu0093/KaggleCompetition-TitanicMachineLearningFromDisaster/README.md

 2. models.py contains some non-tuned sklearn classification models, some tuned models and an XGBoost classifier.
 3. predictions.py is used for printing predictions to .csv format for entry in Kaggle-competition.
 4. bayesian_optimization.py has been used for tuning hyper-parameters of the Random Forest classifier using Bayesian Optimization strategy.
-5. k_fold_cross_validation.py uses k-fold cross-validation to find the optimal number og neighbors in the K-Nearest-Neighbors model.
+5. knn_tuning.py uses k-fold cross-validation and tries to find the optimal number of neighbors in the K-Nearest-Neighbors model.